jonathanwkelly/BallFrogAPI/README.md

 @PARAM current_only {number} 1 to return a single game record - the "current game" for the team; for this param to be respected, it must be passed with a single team_id **

-@PARAM include_activity {number} 1 to return the updates for each game
+@PARAM include_activity {number} 1 to return the updates for each game; this would include status changes, score changes, notes submitted by a reporter.

+@PARAM include_scoreboard {number} 1 to include all game statuses (even those that have not yet been played) and the score for that status.
+Useful for displaying a traditional scoreboard grid. ***

 @PARAM include_past {number} 1 to show games prior to the current date; otherwise, only future games are returned